Skip to main content

 The Trinity doctrine reminds me of the moment in George Orwell's 1984 in which O'Brien gets Winston to state that O'Brien is holding up 5 fingers instead of 4.
 Similarly, in our current situation the so-called "orthodox" religions are training people through propaganda to believe that God is three beings instead of one, even though the evidence in the Bible clearly shows that there is only one singular true God, the Father.
 (1Co 8:6 [pa|in])

 They say that the Trinity is the sole saving tenet of Christianity, when the Bible makes no such claim.
 They ask people to believe what they say without thinking.
+They call all that came before “heretical” in order to introduce a heretical belief.
 Then they claim that any religion that contradicts them is trying to "brainwash" you and anyone who questions the Trinity must be being manipulated by a "cult".
-Just by your reading this, they claim you are being "unduely influenced".
+Just by your reading this, they claim you are being "unduly influenced".
 They get people to accept their forced interpretations of Bible texts.
 Sound familiar?
 Try asking a question about Jehovah's Witnesses beliefs of your minister/pastor/priest and then hear Big Brother's reply.

 To get a clear dose of the "believe, don't think" teaching, you need go no further than the recommended first Bible lesson in the wordgo app.
 (It is one of the most bone-chilling things I ever heard.)
 To quote the audio (text was not provided), a soothing female voice says: